Donnelly’s Soft Ice Cream

 This ice cream stand near Saranac Lake has legions of fans of its homemade soft-serve.

-Open from Memorial Day to Labor Day, Donnelly’s is considered by many to be one of the best ice cream stands in the Adirondacks.
-Open since 1953, it has been continuously run by the same family, with the fourth generation now in charge.
+Open from Memorial Day to Labor Day, Donnelly’s is regarded by many as one of the best ice cream stands in the Adirondacks.

 According to an interview in the Adirondack Daily Enterprise, Donnelly’s estimates they serve 80,000 cones per year.